 Table of contents

 Committed to fighting poverty, Iceland invests in marginalised and rural communities in low-income and fragile contexts through district-level approaches and multilateral and civil society partners.
 Iceland strongly emphasises respect for human rights, gender equality and the environment.
 It has committed almost half of its bilateral allocable aid to projects and programmes promoting the inclusion and empowerment of persons with disabilities.
-Iceland’s total official development assistance (ODA) decreased in 2024 to USD 111.7 million (preliminary data), representing 0.33% of gross national income (GNI).
+Iceland’s total official development assistance (ODA) (USD 129.7 million, preliminary data) increased in 2025, representing 0.34% of gross national income (GNI).

 Policy